MOSHE & THE ISSUES

 We will institute comprehensive tax reform to simplify the tax system.
 We will eliminate loopholes and other exemptions that favor corporate and wealthy interests over tax justice.

-Small business, in particular, should not be penalized by a tax system which benefits those who can "work" the legislative tax committees for breaks and subsidies.
-We support substantive and wide-ranging re- form of the tax system that helps create jobs, economic efficiencies and innovation within the small business community.
+Small businesses, in particular, should not be penalized by a tax system that benefits those who can "work" the legislative tax committees for breaks and subsidies.
+We support the substantive and wide-ranging re-form of the tax system that helps create jobs, economic efficiencies and innovation within the small business community.
 We will end "corporate welfare."
 Smaller businesses are the U.S.A's great strength.
-Greens believe the government should have a tax policy which encourages small and socially responsible businesses.
+Greens believe the government should have a tax policy that encourages small and socially responsible businesses.

 Political democracy remains a distant promise without economic democracy.
 A principal instrument for achieving economic democracy is our tax system.
 Taxes are the means whereby we fund our public services.
 They can also help create equity, justice, health and sustainability.